librenms/librenms/README.md

 You can try LibreNMS by downloading a VM image.
 Currently, a Ubuntu-based image is supplied and has been tested with [VirtualBox][8].

-Download the [VirtualBox / VMWare][11] and open it, and log in with credentials provided.
+Download the [VirtualBox / VMWare image][11] and open it then log in with credentials provided.
 Enter the following commands:

     cd /opt/librenms